ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 The `ipcrypt-nd` instantiation uses the KIASU-BC tweakable block cipher with an 8-byte (64-bit) tweak.
 Implementation details are provided in {{implementing-kiasu-bc}}.
 The output is 24 bytes total, consisting of an 8-byte tweak concatenated with a 16-byte ciphertext.

-Random sampling of an 8-byte tweak yields an expected collision for a specific tweak value after about 2^(64/2) = 2^32 operations (approximately 4 billion operations).
-If an `(input, tweak)` collision occurs, it indicates that the same input was processed with that tweak without revealing the input's value.
+Random sampling of an 8-byte tweak yields an expected collision after about 2^32 operations (approximately 4 billion).
+An `(input, tweak)` collision indicates repetition without revealing the input's value.

 These collision bounds apply per cryptographic key.
 Regular key rotation can extend secure usage beyond these bounds.
 The effective security is determined by the underlying block cipher's strength.